 ARSAT currently controls major telecom and communication domains through the country wide digital terrestrial television network TDA, Argentine geostationary communication satellite system SSGAT, and federal fiber optics network RFFO.

-The ransomware attack comes weeks after ARSAT signed an agreement with Paraguayan state-backed telecommunication company Copaco for launching cross-border connectivity.
+The ransomware news attack comes weeks after ARSAT signed an agreement with Paraguayan state-backed telecommunication company Copaco for launching cross-border connectivity.

 Taiwan, semiconductor, and hackers

 JMicron Technology is a Taiwanese manufacturer of integrated circuits, which produces controller chips for bridge devices that connects multiple LANs together.